 This is where the fantasy meets reality.
 You will not fill your property 365 nights a year.

-A realistic average occupancy rate for a well-managed Gibraltar holiday let is 55% to 70% over a full year.
-That means even at the higher end, your property sits empty for roughly 110 nights a year.
+Industry estimates suggest a realistic average occupancy rate for a well-managed Gibraltar holiday let is 55% to 70% over a full year, meaning even at the higher end your property sits empty for roughly 110 nights a year.

 - Peak summer season: 80% to 90% occupancy